khulnasoft/integrations-core/win32_event_log/README.md

 Finally, [restart the Agent][4].

-**Note**: For the Security logs channel, add your Datadog Agent user to the `Event Log Readers` user group.
+**Note**: For the Security logs channel, add your Khulnasoft Agent user to the `Event Log Readers` user group.

 ### Filtering events

 Configure one or more filters for the event log.
-A filter allows you to choose what log events you want to get into Datadog.
+A filter allows you to choose what log events you want to get into Khulnasoft.

 <!-- xxx tabs xxx -->

 <!-- xxx tab "Logs" xxx -->

 You can use the `query`, as well as the `log_processing_rules` regex option, to filter event logs.
-Datadog recommends using the `query` option which is faster at high rates of Windows Event Log generation and requires less CPU and memory than the `log_processing_rules` filters.
+Khulnasoft recommends using the `query` option which is faster at high rates of Windows Event Log generation and requires less CPU and memory than the `log_processing_rules` filters.
 When using the `log_processing_rules` filters, the Agent is forced to process and format each event, even if it will be excluded by `log_processing_rules` regex.
 With the `query` option, these events are not reported to the Agent.

 You can use the `query` option to filter events with an [XPATH or structured XML query][21].
 The `query` option can reduce the number of events that are processed by `log_processing_rules` and improve performance.
 There is an expression limit on the syntax of XPath and XML queries.
 For additional filtering, use `log_processing_rules` filters.

-Datadog recommends creating and testing the query in Event Viewer's filter editor until the events shown in Event Viewer match what you want the Agent to collect.
+Khulnasoft recommends creating and testing the query in Event Viewer's filter editor until the events shown in Event Viewer match what you want the Agent to collect.

 ![Filter Current Log][23]